Memoir 1

 We were infused with the value of our potential.
 Creativity has frequently been treated as a form of self-expression or a way of understanding or coping with life that is intimately connected with personal dignity, expression of one's inner being, self-actualization, and the like (e.g., Maslow, 1973; May, 1976; Rogers, 1961).
 Moustakis (1977) summarized the individualistic approach to creativity by seeing it as the pathway to living your own life your own way.

-to socialization and Burkhardt (1985) took the theme of the individual against society further by arguing that the creative individual must fight against society's pathological desire for sameness.
+Barton (1969) even concluded that creativity requires resistance to socialization and Burkhardt (1985) took the theme of the individual against society further by arguing that the creative individual must fight against society's pathological desire for sameness.
 Sternberg and Lubart (1995) called this fight "defying the crowd," and labeled the tendency of certain creative individuals to resist society's pressure to conform "contrarianism."
+I was hardwired like that, being left-handed.
+No one ever tried to change that.
+No one ever pushed me.
+At least I did not perceive it as such.

 Maybe the contrarian essence spoke subconsciously to my Sioux blood, because they also had Contrairies, a specified social role for clowns and misfits, who were magicians and healers.
 My paternal Grandmother was a half-breed Sioux twin.
 I look just like her.
 She was also a direct descendant of Stephen Hopkins, the oldest contrary to sign the Declaration of Independence with his contrary friends, the Founding Fathers.
 The combination gave me a 10,000 year old sense of rootedness as an American.

 Contraries did everything backwards, but a clown is really performing a therapeutic spiritual ceremony for the tribe -- opening them to laughter and immediate experience, much like the symbolic Fool in the Tarot.
+The Sioux equally applied the name and concept Heyoka to their Clowns as well as their Contraries.

 The Contraries were individuals devoted to an extraordinary lifestyle in which they consistently and continually did the opposite of what others normally do.
 They turned all conventions to their opposites.
 While the Clowns represented ceremonial figures and their performances were restricted to rituals, dances and ceremonies, the Contraries practiced their contrary lifestyle day and night.
 On a certain level the Contrary acted as an antagonist to his own people.

-explained why: "When a vision comes from the thunder beings of the west, it comes with terror like a thunder storm; but when the storm of vision has passed, the world is greener and happier; for wherever the truth of vision comes upon the world, it is like a rain.
+There is a clue to the potential terror of clowning in the visionary experience of the Plains clown.
+Black Elk, a Sioux Holy Man explained why: "When a vision comes from the thunder beings of the west, it comes with terror like a thunder storm; but when the storm of vision has passed, the world is greener and happier; for wherever the truth of vision comes upon the world, it is like a rain.
 The world, you see, is happier after the terror of the storm."

 The same sort of imagery comes up in metaphor therapy, because it is experiential.
 The historical content is secondary or irrelevant compared to the felt-sense which is transformative.
 Change the attitudes and you change the feelings and the symbolic mindscape.
+But thing usually get worse -- "stormy" -- before they get better in catharsis and re-framing.

 A person who had this experience and became a heyoka, a visionary clown, could from then on strut before the lightning of his fear.
 Among the Cheyenne, as among the Sioux, men and women who had such a vision had to act it out by clowning before the entire tribe.
 These people, called “Contraries,” put up a contrary lodge with its covering inside out, the lodge poles on the outside, and the smoke hole turned in the wrong direction.